LightBounded/LightBounded/README.md

 # Caleb Rivera

-Hi!
+Hey there!
 My name is Caleb.
-I'm the Front-End Lead at KnightHacks and an undergraduate computer science at the University of Central Florida.
+I'm a software engineer and computer science student at the University of Central Florida!